-- 4. Courses required for the competitive selection process must be completed with a minimum grade of C. In addition to earning a minimum grade of C, an overall GPA of 3.0 must be earned in the required courses. - 5.
-In addition to the courses required to be completed by the application deadline, an additional course is required to be completed with a minimum grade of C, prior to cohort start date or within the first term of the cohort start.
+- 5. In addition to the courses required to be completed by the application deadline, an additional course is required to be completed with a minimum grade of C, prior to cohort start date or within the first term of the cohort start.
 Please refer to the Academic Programs section of the Catalog for the specific course requirement. - 6.
 Student must hold a current CPR Certification by the American Heart Association for Healthcare Providers.
 This certification must remain current through the duration of the program.
 Online CPR certification will not be accepted.
 A copy of the certification must be attached to the Competitive Selection File Review Request form. - 7.
 Applicants must earn a minimum raw score of 200 on the Psychological Service Bureau (PSB) Health Occupations Aptitude Examination.
 The raw score includes Academic Aptitude Total, Spelling, Reading Comprehension, Information on Natural Sciences and Vocational Adjustment Index.
 Exam must be current within five years of the program start date.
 A copy of the PSB score report must be attached to the Competitive Selection File Review Request form. - 8.
 The competitive selection score is based 75% on the letter grades earned in the required courses, up to 75 points.
 The score earned on the PSB exam determines 25% of the score, up to 25 points. - 9.
 When a tie occurs, the GPA for Biology 2113/2113L and Biology 2114/2114L will be calculated.
 The student with the highest GPA for these courses will be selected.
 If a tie remains, the student with the highest Total Raw PSB Score will be selected. - 10.
 A student who is selected and declines admission will not automatically be admitted to another class cohort.
-The student must reapply through the competitive selection process. - 11.
+The student must reapply through the competitive selection process. - II.
 Any student who is admitted to a competitive selection Health Science program, who does not complete the program with their cohort, must submit a written petition to the Dean of Health Sciences, for approval to be readmitted or to enter the selection process a second time.